zainbinsumait/Niryo-One-Project/README.md

 Workspace registration could have some issues:<br/>
 * If the robot couldn't save the workspace you have to register it again and make sure that you take the good position for every landmark
 * If the robot doesn’t reach the piece or it goes deeper than what it should be you can change that from the height parameter in the pick function (in blocks language or in Python)
+* If the led lights up red and green alternately, there is a problem.  normally it's the conveyor connection that's messing around.  for that, disconnect the conveyor and reconnect it